HTTP-RPC/Lima/README.md

 * `LMTableViewCell` - extends `UITableViewCell` to automatically pin content to edges
 * `LMTableViewHeaderFooterView` - extends `UITableViewHeaderFooterView` to automatically pin content to edges

 Finally, Lima adds initializers to common UIKit views and controls to simplify their declaration in a view hieararchy.

-Lima's initializers also support callbacks that can be used to further customize the instantiated views.
+These initializers support callbacks that can be used to further customize the instantiated views.
 Initializer callbacks are discussed in more detail [later](#initializer-callbacks).

 ## LMLayoutView
 `LMLayoutView` is the base class for all layout views in Lima.
 Among other things, it provides the following initializer, which is used to establish the view's layout margins: